LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ```

-Here is example of function that check if element is present in the list:
+Here is an example of a function that check if an element is present in the list:

 ```scheme